desiredpersona/minimal-jekyll-theme/docs/_docs/01-intro.md

 permalink: /docs/
 ---

-After months of slaving away at my Macbook, i'm so glad to finally reveal my first open source theme to the world.
-Woohoo

-This is <b>Minimal Jekyll Theme</b> and it looks so damn good if i do say so myself.
+<b>Minimal Jekyll Theme</b> is an open source Jekyll theme by [Desired Persona](https://twitter.com/desiredpersona){:target="_blank"}.
 Lets take a look at what you can achieve starting with the most minimal of layouts.
 - [A minimal post with a title]({{ '/title-only-post/' | relative_url }}){:target="_blank"}
 - [A post with a title and subtitle]({{ '/minimal-post-with-a-title-and-subtitle/' | relative_url }}){:target="_blank"}
 - [A post with post meta above title]({{ '/post-with-post-meta/' | relative_url }}){:target="_blank"}